Craven Street: Beaufort’s avenue of history

 The cemetery also contains graves of Bythewood family (the earliest dating to 1817) suggesting an early-19th century burial ground occupies the site.
 A memorial to Robert Smalls is also located in the cemetery where Smalls is buried along with his first and second wives, and his mother.

-A Harriet Tubman Monument is being erected near Smalls’ grave in the church’s courtyard.
+The Harriet Tubman Monument was erected near Smalls’ grave in the church’s courtyard.
+It was unveiled on June 1, 2024.
 Tubman was a Civil War heroine who served in various capacities in Beaufort from 1862 through early 1865.
 Some historians believe the freed slaves from Tubman’s famous slave-freeing raid on the Combahee River had assembled at Tabernacle after the raid.

 Secession House